brian-watkins/elm-spec/adr/001_animation_frames.md

 One downside is that in certain cases some implementation details of the Elm runtime will leak into the scenario script -- especially those involving DOM commands that might need an extra animation frame to run.
 However, these cases are probably rare.

+## Update
+There was a problem that showed up in scenarios where the final step needed to wait on one animation frame.
+So, for example, a step that sends a command to get an element and then updates the view based on that.
+Running one animation frame would kick off the command but then the view would never be updated, and a message would be sent to continue to the next step, which in the case of the last step would start observations so the animation frame would never be run.
+Plus, there would be no warning to the spec writer since there was not more than one animation task remaining after running the frame.

+To fix this problem we now check the count of animation frame tasks before and after running the frame.
+If the delta is greater than 0 then we know that some tasks occurred and so we can be confident that the update function will be called, resulting in another program command, which will ultimately result in another animation frame.
+So, if the delta is greater than zero then we do nothing.
+If the delta is zero, we send a message to continue to the next step.

+One caveat: It turns out that in certain cases, the Elm runtime does not actually add the animator task to the next animation frame.
+This appears to happen when certain input events occur, like `Html.Events.onInput`.
+In that case, the number of tasks actually goes to zero after we run the frame for that step.
+So, in that case, we need to explicitly send the message to go to the next step.

+Interestingly, if a scenario causes an input event and triggers a task that waits on an animation frame things will work fine, since the task itself seems to add the animator back as a task.

+Anyway, this is just to say that things get complicated with animation frames.
+We hope we've covered the cases but may still discover more problems ...